hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_workspace_network_outbound_rule_fqdn.html.markdown

 * `workspace_id` - (Required) Specifies the ID of the Machine Learning Workspace.
 Changing this forces a new resource to be created.

-* `destination` - (Required) Specifies the fully qualified domain name to allow for outbound traffic.
+* `destination_fqdn` - (Required) Specifies the fully qualified domain name to allow for outbound traffic.

 ## Attributes Reference